sensorimotorai/sensorimotorai.github.io/debates.md

 A famous example is Pavlov's dog: you ring a bell (input stimulus), the dog salivates (output behavior).

 But some rebels, like Edward Tolman at UC Berkeley, weren't convinced.
-They believed animals form internal representations of the world, not just stimulus–response reflexes.
-Tolman's famous maze experiments provided the first concrete evidence.
+They argued that animals go beyond just stimulus-response reflexes, and build internal representations of the world that enables intelligent behavior.
+Tolman's maze experiments offered compelling early evidence for this view.

 #### (3.1) Experiment setup